Shopify/remote-dom/documentation/infrastructure-modernization.md

   - Remote DOM uses the confirmed input.
   - A non-matching comment is a no-op and `/snapit` triggers exactly once.

-#### INFRA-004 — Align the CLA workflow with owner guidance
+#### INFRA-004 — Align CLA workflow permissions and behavior

 - **Status:** Proposed
 - **Priority:** P1
 - **Scope:** `.github/workflows/cla.yml`
-- **Recommendation:** Keep `Shopify/shopify-cla-action@v1`, add the documented `actions: write` and `pull-requests: write` permissions, and verify the workflow still handles both PR updates and signed-comment reruns.
+- **Recommendation:** Add the documented `actions: write` and `pull-requests: write` permissions, and verify the workflow still handles both PR updates and signed-comment reruns.
-- **Follow-up:** Ask the action owner whether the Node 16 runtime and stale `v1` ref are intentionally supported; do not switch to an arbitrary `main` SHA without that confirmation.
 - **Acceptance criteria:**
   - Workflow permissions are explicit and no broader than the owner example.
   - A normal PR runs the CLA check.
   - A matching signed comment reruns the failed check.
-  - The action owner confirms the supported long-term reference/runtime.

-#### INFRA-005 — Move Changesets to the supported npm OIDC path
+#### INFRA-005 — Validate the Changesets npm OIDC path

 - **Status:** Proposed
 - **Priority:** P0
 - **Scope:** `.github/workflows/changesets.yml`, `.github/workflows/deploy.yml`
-- **Recommendation:** Replace the old `changesets/action` v1.4.10 SHA with the specifically recommended rolling `changesets/action@v1`, then validate version-PR creation, OIDC publication, tags, and GitHub releases.
-- **Notes:** This is an explicit exception to the default third-party SHA policy in current Shopify npm Trusted Publisher guidance.
+- **Recommendation:** Validate version-PR creation, OIDC publication, tags, and GitHub releases against the current npm Trusted Publisher guidance.
 - **Acceptance criteria:**
   - The version PR is created and updated correctly.
   - Publication uses OIDC with `id-token: write`, an empty `NPM_TOKEN`, and provenance.